deanwampler/spark-scala-tutorial/Tutorial.markdown

   --outpath output/crawl --master local
 ```

-`Crawl5a` uses a convenient `SparkContext` method `wholeTextFiles`, which is given a directory "glob".
+`Crawl5a` uses a convenient `SparkContext` method called `wholeTextFiles`, which is given a directory "glob".
 The default we use is `data/enron-spam-ham/*`, which expands to `data/enron-spam-ham/ham100` and `data/enron-spam-ham/spam100`.
 This method returns records of the form `(file_name, file_contents)`, where the `file_name` is the absolute path to a file found in one of the directories, and `file_contents` contains its contents, including nested linefeeds.
 To make it easier to run unit tests, `Crawl5a` strips off the leading path elements in the file name (not normally recommended) and it removes the embedded linefeeds, so that each final record is on a single line.

-Here is an example line from the output :
+Here is an example line from the output:

 ```scala
 (0038.2001-08-05.SA_and_HP.spam.txt,  Subject: free foreign currency newsletter ...)